Lokavaluto/monujo/README.md

 produce:

 - APK files for direct installs on android mobile phones.
-- AAB files to provide to the playstore for deployment on it.
+- AAB files to provide to the google playstore for deployment on it.

 Note that you can provide a revision number for the released android package by adding an argument to the command line as `rev:N`